DaveBitter/minor-webdev_lifely/README.md

 ## General
 This repository holds documentation for [Lifely's](https://lifely.nl/) [Fresh Heroes project](https://freshheroes.com/), part of the minor "Webdevelopment" at the [HvA](http://www.hva.nl/)

+## Contact
+Feel free to contact me a <daveybitter@gmail.com> for any questions regarding this project.

 ## What did I focus on?
 The website is accessible through traditional inputs like pointers and keyboards.
 I want to make use of gesture inputs to navigate through the entire site and for other actions that can be enhanced by this.
 Furthermore, I wanted to add a cool feature that made use of a device's gyroscope.